FREE CONSULTATION

 Can I sue my landlord if I slipped and fell at my apartment complex?

-In Erie County and across New York State, you can sue your landlord if they fail to properly remove snow and ice.
-From the start, the responsibility for clearing these hazards falls on the property owner, usually the landlord.
+In Erie County and throughout New York State, an individual can sue their landlord for failing to properly address accumulations of snow and ice.
+In the first instance, responsibility for removing snow and ice falls on the property owner, which is often the landlord.

 Scroll to Top